Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Order.md

 13. **Adding Sales Channel, Customer Tier, and Payment Terms:**

 - Locate the fields labeled **Click here to add Sales Channel**, **Click here to add Customer Tier** within the sales order.
+- Use the web picker to select the appropriate sales channel, customer tier, and payment terms.
+- Click Add (+) or Done to save your selections.

 💡 **Tip:** To modify the sales channel, customer tier, and payment terms, click the delete (x) symbol next to the item you want to change.
 Confirm the deletion by clicking **Yes** in the dialogue box that appears.